-Constitutional Provisions Regarding the Colorado Independent Legislative Redistricting Commission
+Constitutional Provisions Regarding the Colorado Independent Congressional Redistricting Commission

-Sections 46 through 48.4 of Article V of the Colorado Constitution
+Sections 44 through 44.6 of Article V of the Colorado Constitution

-Section 46.
-Senatorial and representative districts - commission created.
+Section 44.
+Representatives in congress - congressional districts - commission created.
 (1) Declaration of the people.
 The people of the state of Colorado find and declare that:

-- (a) The practice of political gerrymandering, whereby legislative districts are purposefully drawn to favor one political party or incumbent politician over another, must end; - (b) The public's interest in prohibiting political gerrymandering is best achieved by creating a new and independent commission that is politically balanced, provides representation to voters not affiliated with either of the state's two largest parties, and utilizes nonpartisan legislative staff to draw maps; - (c) The redistricting commission should set district lines by ensuring constitutionally guaranteed voting rights, including the protection of minority group voting, as well as fair and effective representation of constituents using politically neutral criteria; - (d) Competitive elections for members of the general assembly provide voters with a meaningful choice among candidates, promote a healthy democracy, help ensure that constituents receive fair and effective representation, and contribute to the political well-being of key communities of interest and political subdivisions; - (e) For years certain political interests opposed competitive districts in Colorado because they are primarily concerned about maintaining their own political power at the expense of fair and effective representation; and - (f) Citizens want and deserve an inclusive and meaningful legislative redistricting process that provides the public with the ability to be heard as redistricting maps are drawn, to be able to watch the witnesses who deliver testimony and the redistricting commission's deliberations, and to have their written comments considered before any proposed map is voted upon by the commission as the final map. - (2) Legislative districts commission created.
-There is hereby created the independent legislative redistricting commission.
-The commission shall divide the state into as many senatorial and representative districts as there are members of the senate and house of representatives respectively.
-After each federal decennial census, the senatorial districts and representative districts shall be established, revised, or altered, and the members of the senate and the house of representatives apportioned among them, by the independent legislative redistricting commission. - (3) Definitions.
-As used in this section and in sections 47 through 48.4 of this article V, unless the context otherwise requires: - (a) "Commission" means the independent legislative redistricting commission created in subsection (2) of this section. - (b) (I) "Community of interest" means any group in Colorado that shares one or more substantial interests that may be the subject of state legislative action, is composed of a reasonably proximate population, and thus should be considered for inclusion within a single district for purposes of ensuring its fair and effective representation.
+- (a) The practice of political gerrymandering, whereby congressional districts are purposefully drawn to favor one political party or incumbent politician over another, must end; - (b) The public's interest in prohibiting political gerrymandering is best achieved by creating a new and independent commission that is politically balanced, provides representation to voters not affiliated with either of the state's two largest parties, and utilizes nonpartisan legislative staff to draw maps; - (c) The redistricting commission should set district lines by ensuring constitutionally guaranteed voting rights, including the protection of minority group voting, as well as fair and effective representation of constituents using politically neutral criteria; - (d) Competitive elections for members of the United States house of representatives provide voters with a meaningful choice among candidates, promote a healthy democracy, help ensure that constituents receive fair and effective representation, and contribute to the political well-being of key communities of interest and political subdivisions; - (e) For years certain political interests opposed competitive districts in Colorado because they are primarily concerned about maintaining their own political power at the expense of fair and effective representation; and - (f) Citizens want and deserve an inclusive and meaningful congressional redistricting process that provides the public with the ability to be heard as redistricting maps are drawn, to be able to watch the witnesses who deliver testimony and the redistricting commission's deliberations, and to have their written comments considered before any proposed map is voted upon by the commission as the final map. - (2) Congressional districts commission created.
+There is hereby created the independent congressional redistricting commission.
+The commission shall divide the state into as many congressional districts as there are representatives in congress apportioned to this state by the congress of the United States for the election of one representative to congress from each district.
+When a new apportionment is made by congress, the commission shall divide the state into congressional districts accordingly. - (3) Definitions.
+As used in this section and in sections 44.1 through 44.6 of this article V, unless the context otherwise requires: - (a) "Commission" means the independent congressional redistricting commission created in subsection (2) of this section. - (b) (I) "Community of interest" means any group in Colorado that shares one or more substantial interests that may be the subject of federal legislative action, is composed of a reasonably proximate population, and thus should be considered for inclusion within a single district for purposes of ensuring its fair and effective representation.